afkmts/Data-Science_Predicting_DumpTruck_Speed/README.md

 # Feedforward ANN for predicting linearly dependent data
-# Datasets, Features and Target value
+# Problem Statement
 As part of this practical work, the problem of predicting the speed of a dump truck when performing transport and technological processes in a quarry using a neural network of direct propagation will be investigated.
 The result of the work implies obtaining the most accurate forecast value of the dump truck speed in response to a vector of known or interesting parameters (coordinates, direction of movement, weight of the load), which, as we think, have a linear relationship.
 Obviously, for a better understanding of the problem, we will give a brief description of the process:
 A quarry is a complex and dangerous production system, where a number of activities are carried out to extract and move rock with minerals.
 Transportation of rock from mining sites (excavator sites) to warehouses is carried out using heavy-duty dump trucks (such as Caterpillar, BelAZ, etc.) on an extensive network of roads.
 The speed at which dump trucks move depends on the direct amount of rock transported - the subsequent profit of the enterprise.
 At the same time, the speed of dump trucks is limited by safety rules (no more than 40 km / h) and varies depending on the direction of movement (when descending for loading - higher, when climbing for unloading - lower).
 To control the speed and other parameters of operation, each dump truck is equipped with a complex of on-board telemetry-sensors, computing devices and data transmission devices.
 Data is transmitted to the server and provided to the dispatcher system, which coordinates and optimizes the operation of all equipment in the quarry.
+# Datasets, Features and Target value
 The file truck.xlsx  is a real download of data from the on-board systems of heavy-duty dump trucks of one of the mining enterprises for some time.
 Every four seconds, the following information was read from all active agents (dump trucks):
 Time - system date and time;
 control id - system ID of the agent;